arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 It's just about separating reads and writes and building a separate stack (layers) for each of them:

 * writes - it could be complex, could be modelled in separate layers like: application service, domain model (maybe using domain services also), with transactions required and complex stuff happening.
 We care here about consistency of our data more than about performance (usually we write data in a row of magnitude less often than we read them).
-* reads - dead simple!, tailor made for your views, no abstraction over data model - here is the part where Active Record shines - just define model and use it - but read only!
+* reads - dead simple!, tailor made for your views, no abstraction over a data model - here is the part where Active Record shines - just define a model and use it - but read only!

-You may say _"Ok, but I wanted to learn about Event Sourcing and you writing here about some CQRS architecture style."_ There is a good reason for that:
+You may say _"Ok, but I wanted to learn about Event Sourcing and you're writing here about some CQRS architecture style."_ There is a good reason for that:

 > You can use CQRS without Event Sourcing, but with Event Sourcing you must use CQRS.
 <p class="quote-by">Greg Young</p>

 ## Crunching your Domain

 Let's start building our Event Sourced application with defining a domain model.
 When using Event Sourcing your domain model (your aggregates) are build based on domain events.
-Its underlying data model is not storing current state but series of domain events that have been applied to that aggregate since beginning of its life.
+Its underlying data model is not storing current state but series of domain events that have been applied to that aggregate since the beginning of its life.
 This allows you to build your aggregate that will not expose its state and will be able to protects its invariants.

-Also aggregate is a source of new domain events.
+Also an aggregate is a source of new domain events.
 Every call of a method for an aggregate might result in publishing new domain events.
-Every change in internal state of an aggregate must be done by publishing and applying new domain event.
+Every change in internal state of an aggregate must be done by publishing and applying a new domain event.
 No state change in other way!
 Only then we could ensure that our aggregate will be rebuild to the same state from events.

 ```
 #!ruby